U.K. pound plunges 6% in mysterious flash crash

 The U.K. economy has proved more resilient than expected in the wake of the vote to leave the EU, with the sharp fall in the value of the pound and a big injection of money from the Bank of England helping limit the fallout.
 But some analysts are predicting that the pain is far from over.

-The pound is now down about 17% since Britain voted to leave the EU.
+The pound is now down more than 16% since Britain voted to leave the EU.

+Halley noted that even after the British currency clawed back some of its losses Friday, it was still down roughly 2% from the New York close.
+That's a significant move in foreign exchange markets and could suggest further weakness lies ahead.

+"It does point to a revisiting of these lows at some stage," Halley said.

 -- Charles Riley and Alanna Petroff contributed to this report.